apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Default - 16
 : Size in MB.
 In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
 This helps in better performance when lots of small binaries are accessed frequently.

+### System properties and Framework properties

+Following properties are supported by Oak.
+They are grouped in two parts _Stable_ and _Experimental_.
+The stable properties would be supported in future version but the experimental properties would _might_ not be supported in future versions

+#### Stable

+oak.mongo.uri
+: Type - System property and Framework Property
+: Specifies the [MongoURI][1] required to connect to Mongo Database

+oak.mongo.db
+: Type - System property and Framework Property
+: Name of the database in Mongo

+#### Experimental

 ### Configuration Steps for Apache Sling